3.1.2.2. eProsima Extensions

 Note

-This QoS Policy concerns to DomainParticipant entities.
+This QoS Policy applies to DomainParticipant entities.

 Important